Kamen Rider: Memory of Heroez

-Kamen Rider: Memory of Heroez (仮面ライダー メモリーオブヒーローズ, Kamen Raidā Memorī obu Hīrōzu) is a video game based on the Kamen Rider Series, released for the PlayStation 4 and Nintendo Switch on October 29, 2020.
+Kamen Rider: Memory of Heroez (仮面ライダー メモリーオブヒーローズ, Kamen Raidā Memorī obu Hīrōzu) is a video game based on the Kamen Rider Series, released for the Nintendo Switch and PlayStation 4 on October 29, 2020.
 It features the cast from Kamen Rider W, Kamen Rider OOO and Kamen Rider Zero-One.

-The storyline is heavily focus on both Kamen Rider W and OOO, due to the absences of other Kamen Rider Zero-One cast aside Zero-One himself.
+The storyline heavily focuses on both Kamen Rider W and OOO, due to the absence of the Kamen Rider Zero-One cast aside from Zero-One himself.

 Plot

 The Narumi Detective Agency receive an email from a client requesting them to find "Professor Aida" with Shotaro Hidari leaving to investigate the island-based Sector City, once a tourist hotspot until an accident made it uninhabitable while emitting a strange energy.
 Shotaro meets with Kamen Riders OOO and Zero-One to uncover the mystery behind Aida and stop a Foundation X scientist reviving their old enemies and fallen allies as immortal super soldiers under his control.